bilal77511/Agriculture-Yield-Prediction-App/README.md

 1. Sign up on [IBM](https://cloud.ibm.com/) to get your API key.
 2. Replace `"your_ibm_api_key_here"` in the script with your actual API key.
+3. You can find the end point from the watson documntation or here is an example endpoint "https://us-south.ml.cloud.ibm.com"
+4. You can find project id in your project settings.

 ## 📝 License